News

 People visit memorials for victims of a mass shooting at Robb Elementary School in Uvalde, Texas, on May 26, 2022.
 Nineteen children and two teachers were killed in one of the deadliest school shootings in U.S. history.
 (Michael M. Santiago/Getty Images)

-At a public school in Staten Island, New York, in May, an 8-year-old was sent to a mediation room but was not punished after allegedly stabbing a staff member with a pencil and threatening classmates, the Manhattan Institute reported.
+At a public school in the New York City borough of Staten Island in May, an 8-year-old was sent to a mediation room but was not punished after allegedly stabbing a staff member with a pencil and threatening classmates, the Manhattan Institute reported.

 “Softer, woke discipline policies are not a positive force,” he told The Epoch Times.